Abu-Tareq-Rony/Abu-Tareq-Rony/README.md

-##### Hi this is Abu Tareq Rony hailing from Chittagong, Bangladesh.
-I am pursuing a career in Data Science.
-AI is the future and I am trying to build the future!I have profound knowledge in Data Analysis, Machine Learning, and now practicing Deep Learning and NLP.
-Currently, I am pursuing my Undergraduate Degree in Statistics from The Noakhali Science and Technology University(NSTU), Bangladesh.
+##### Hi this is Abu Tareq Rony hailing from Dhaka, Bangladesh.
+My research interests are Natural Language Processing, Large Language Models, Machine Learning, and Computer Vision.
+I have significant research experience, having published articles in esteemed journals and conference proceedings, including IEEE, Elsevier, Springer, EMNLP Workshop, and various international conferences.
+Moreover, I have served as a Reviewer for Elsevier, Springer, IEEE Access, NeurIPS Workshop, and Wiley and have reviewed over 20 research papers.
+Professionally, I have excelled as a Data Science Specialist and Instructor, completing numerous real-world projects on platforms like Fiverr and teaching Statistics and Data Science courses at aiQuest Intelligence.
 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="150"/>
 </div>